will-mei/helloworld/README.md

 # ShellDaily
-Linux bash shell script note for beginers.
+Linux bash shell script note for beginers with basic knowledge and experience of Linux.

 # 目录